 Abteilungskommandant, again a new Tiger I, the ‘007’ in which he operates on 8 August in the area of

 Cintheaux.
-At 12.55 hours, the Tiger from Wittmann is hit in a field next to the road of Caen- Cintheaux,
+At 12.55 hours, the Tiger from Wittmann was hit in a field next to the road of Caen- Cintheaux,

 near Gaumesnil.
-The explosion blows the turret clean of the hull and all of the crew is killed.
+The explosion blows the turret clean out of the hull and all of the crew was killed.
 After the fighting,

 the bodies are buried in a pit next to the remnants of Tiger ‘007’.
 In March 1983, while working on the new

 N 158, human remains are found.
-After research it is concluded that these belonged to Wittmann and his crew.
+After research it was concluded that remains belonged to Wittmann and his crew.

 For years it was uncertain where the body of Wittmann was buried.
 Also was unclear what the cause for the